 The village of Hallstatt is such an unbelievably spectacular place that even the Chinese have created a copy of the ancient salt mine village.
 But only in the original you will be able to discover this truly unique culture with such a history all in a breath-taking mountain setting.
 The picture-perfect colourful houses with perfectly matching flowers on the balconies, the cute pedestrian streets, the market around and the breathtaking view on the lake around.
 Priceless!

 In autumn, there’s a lot to discover here!
 The mountains and valleys offer so much to explore: magical caves for mountaineers, centuries-old mining tunnels with a fantastical trip through time.
 You can take a side trip to idyllic Bad Ischl or an unforgettable day excursion to the Grünberg on Lake Traun.
 Along the crystal clear lakes of the holiday region of Dachstein Salzkammergut, there’s always something new to discover.
 Don’t miss out on these amazing attractions!

 The municipality had already population in the 1st millenium before Christ: during this period – the iron age – the civilisation here already flourished.

 Where to stay in Hallstatt

-Around Hallstatt the number of accommodations are limited, and over-priced.
+Around Hallstatt the number of accommodations are few, and over-priced.
 You need to be lucky and quick to get a friendly option.
 But it’s always worth to take a look around in the nearby villages, or even in Salzburg for better prices.